 In our personal and professional lives, we constantly perform risk-based decision making.
 What can go wrong?
 How likely are those events to happen?
 Is this level of risk tolerable?

 One of the challenges in ISO 13485 implementation is that you have to standardize this process.
-Know you that your organization has responsibility for the safety of your realized product.
-But you also need to monitor and ensure control throughout the entire product life cycle.
+You know that your organization has responsibility for the safety of product/service realization.
+But you also need to monitor and ensure control the process throughout the entire product life cycle.

 Are your suppliers certified?
 What are the risks associated with employee’s misinterpretation of processes?
 How will you gather feedback from users and stakeholders to ensure continued improvement?

 You should put a Failure Modes and Effects Analysis into place.
-If you have one, expanding it to include the entire product life cycle will help you deal with safety issues head-on.
+If you have one, expanding it to include the entire product/service life cycle will help you deal with safety issues head-on.

 One of the challenges in ISO 13485 implementation is meeting more rigid standards.
 These standards exist in the medical device industry due to the international regulatory environment.
 Recent revisions to these standards force companies to devote a lot of time and resources to evaluating their supply chain.

-To meet standards, hire a consultant, get a gap analysis, or ask the certifying body to perform a pre-assessment.
+To meet standards, hire a consultant, get a in-depth gap analysis conducted.

 Overcoming these hurdles will be easier for you than the average person.
 Maybe you are already asking yourself, “Where problems can arise and how can I prevent them?”

-Looking to get ISO 13485 accreditation for your business?
+Looking to get ISO 13485 certification for your business?